transformationflow/transformationflow.github.io/docs/ga4/decodedata.md

 For event streams which have either a high query load, a large amount of data or both, we can use `bqtools` to build and periodically update a date-partitioned table, to which downstream tools can connect directly.
 This will optimise performance and cost, but requires a scheduled query to keep updating with the latest partitions.

 ### Multi-Property Decoding
-It is also possible to 'merge' multiple `event_profile` objects to build a universal decoder, which will result in a perfectly aligned schema across multiple GA$ properties regardless of discrepencies seen in actual observed data.
+It is also possible to 'merge' multiple `event_profile` objects to build a universal decoder, which will result in a perfectly aligned schema across multiple GA4 properties regardless of discrepencies seen in actual observed data.
 This means that the downstream data can be integrated trivially.